almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/git-cheatsheet.md

 Combines changes from two branches into a single branch.

-### branch
+### pull

-A version of code in the repository.
-Changes to the code are normally done in another branch and then merged into the master branch of the repository.
+To get the latest code from the central repository (server) to your local machine.

 ### push

 To send the code from your local machine to the central repository (server).

-### pull

-To get the latest code from the central repository (server) to your local machine.

-### clone

-To make a copy of the repository from the central repository (server) to the local machine.

-### fetch

-To get the latest versions of all the branches and update local references of those branches.